Essential oils may help reduce the appearance of scars. They work by regenerating the skin cells of damaged skin.

 13. Neroli oil

 Neroli oil is used for a variety of skincare conditions and can be useful in treating scars.
 Neroli oil has been shown to reduce pain and inflammation.
-Its antimicrobial and antioxidant properties make it a powerful healer.
+Its make it a powerful healer.
 It also has antifungal properties.
 More research is needed to discover how neroli oil can be used to treat skin conditions and scars.

 You may see results after a month of consistent use of neroli oil.
 It has the potential to cause skin irritation and allergic reactions.
 Neroli oil is one of the more expensive essential oils and can be purchased online.